anshul98ks123/FBFetch/README.md

 ## Setting Up The App

 ### Step-1
-In the directory of saved files, open terminal and run following commands:
+In the directory of saved files, open terminal, cd into that directory, and run following commands:
 ```
 npm install
 ```